Discussing the pitfalls of alcohol from the edge of a bar stool

 But neither, we stay the same

-You with that little plastic cup and straw, me gauging the gap between our lives, too far to stride
+You with that little plastic cup, me gauging the gap between our lives, too far, too wide

-And these things don’t change, they don’t look at themselves and suddenly snap out of it.
-They morph, they drag, they wake up thirty years later to a red nose and beer belly, but still smiling, laughing loud and ragged…as long as that cocktail cup can come along.
+And these things don’t change, they don’t look at themselves and suddenly snap out.
+They morph, they drag, they wake up thirty years later to a red nose and beer belly, but still smiling, laughing loud.

 My island, my friend, I had hopes for you, for me, that we could bridge this someday.